-Council is recruiting a new type of volunteer from each township and community to harness on-the-ground knowledge and existing leadership skills to improve communications during disaster events.
+15 March 2021: Council is recruiting a new type of volunteer from each township and community to harness on-the-ground knowledge and existing leadership skills to improve disaster communications.

 Council is recruiting a new type of volunteer from each township and community to harness on-the-ground knowledge and existing leadership skills to improve communications before, during and after a disaster event.